What is the abortion pill?

 - Please do not bring children with you to the health center.

 - If you take any medications, please continue to take these medications normally before your appointment.
-Let the PPMW clinician or nurse know about any medications you take.
+Let the PPMW clinician or staff know about any medications you take.

 During your visit, you may be given the following: